Home Rides Reviews Bikes Gallery Tech Misc Contact

 SIDI Crossfire SRS

-The SIDI Crossfire SRS boots have only one aspect that takes some getting used to - the $475.00 MSRP.
+SIDI Crossfire SRS boots have only one feature that takes some getting used to - the $525.00 MSRP.
 After that everything else is butter.
-The Crossfire SRS is absolutely the most comfortable dirt bike footwear ever.
-All it takes to sell a pair of these is a trip to the nearest SIDI dealer for a test drive.
+Crossfire SRS boots are the most comfortable dirt bike footwear since Steve McQueen's M-42 Type IIIs - but way more protective.
+All it takes to sell a pair is a trip to the nearest SIDI dealer for a test drive.
 Just be sure to bring your checkbook.

-We have some minor nits to pick with the Crossfire SRS and we'll dispense with them right away.
-The SRS Crossfire boots require some attention to get into properly (not our best thing).
-The sizes run large and seem inconsistent to us (be absolutely sure to try a pair on for the correct size).
-One of our buckles pops open every once in a while during the course of a full day of riding (OK - once anyway).
-Most significantly - the inner hinges have an affinity for getting hung up on aggressive foot pegs when you are trying to put your foot down.
-Other than that the Crossfire SRS boots are the shazz: lightweight, affording stellar protection, comfortable while riding, and we do believe that you could walk a long way in a pair of these if you had to.
+SIDI XFIRE 3 We have some minor nits to pick with our Crossfires and we'll dispense with them right away.
+SRS Crossfire boots require some attention to get into properly (not our best thing).
+The sizes run large, one of our buckles pops open every once in a while during the course of a full day of riding (OK - once anyway) and the inner hinges have an affinity for getting hung up on aggressive foot pegs when you are trying to put your foot down.
+Other than that Crossfire SRS boots are the shazz: they are lightweight, they afford stellar protection, are very comfortable while riding and we do believe that you could walk a long way back to your rig in a pair of these if you had to.

-In addition to the Sole Replacement System the other key feature of the SIDI Crossfires is the Dual Flex upper.
-The Dual Flex uppers permit easy flexing of the boots both forward and backward.
-The boots are, however, stiff and supportive side to side thus allowing for both great comfort and great protection.
+A key feature of the SIDI Crossfires, beyond their replaceable soles, is the Dual Flex upper.
+Crossfire uppers permit easy boot flexing forward and backward but the boots are stiffer and supportive side to side - thus allowing for both great comfort and great protection.

-The combination of the slick Dual Flex ankle and independent four strap closure system allows one to dial in a very custom fit - even with knee braces or large knee/shin guards.
-As if this were not enough the adjustable calf system on the boot upper is the pièce de résistance for those with outsized soleus and gastrocnemius muscles.
+combination of the Dual Flex ankle and independent four strap closure system allows one to dial in a very custom fit - even with knee braces or large knee/shin guards.
+As if this this amount of adjustability were not enough, the adjustable calf system on the boot upper is the pièce de résistance for those with outsized soleus and gastrocnemius muscles.

 SIDI XFIRE 2

-The toes of Crossfire SRS boots are covered with an extra layer of plastic for greater longevity when parting sagebrush and rocks with your feet.
+The SIDI cam-lock buckles are made of stout metal and easy to manipulate.
+The precise adjustments afforded by the locking straps are really nice (the straps on the lower two buckles should be set so that closure begins when the buckles are in the 9 o'clock position).
+Once the strap lengths are dialed in they seem to stay in place without any further adjustment required.
+Toes on the Crossfire SRS boots are covered with an extra layer of plastic for greater longevity when parting sagebrush and rocks with your feet.
 Shift and brake lever guards are located strategically on each boot along with a large heat guard on each inside upper.
 There's even a nifty plastic deflector located just in front of the first buckle.

 SIDI website